neron1234/Generator-Ionic-framework/README.md

 ## Getting started

-You should take a look at the[Mobioos.Scaffold's generators](https://github.com/Mobioos/Common-Scaffold) repository before getting started.
+You should take a look at the [Mobioos.Scaffold's generators](https://github.com/Mobioos/Common-Scaffold) repository before getting started.
 In order to get in easier, we made a full explanation of how the Ionic framework generator implements Angular components code generation :

 - [Example - Angular components](https://github.com/Mobioos/Ionic-framework/wiki/Example-Angular-Components)